Heart ultrasound (echo)

 After the test

-There are no significant side effects to this test.
+There are no significant side effects to these tests.

 A doctor will assess your test results and call you to explain the results within two weeks of your test.
 If you have not heard after two weeks, please get in touch with the healthcare provider that referred you.